- Current students

 As an acting student you’ll also have access to some of the cameras, lighting, and sound equipment from the Screen Department to further hone your craft.

-To join Unitec's Bachelor of Performing and Screen Arts (Acting for Screen and Theatre), you'll need to have an audition.
+To join Unitec's Bachelor of Performing and Screen Arts (Acting for Screen and Theatre), you'll need to audition.